-Mexico may not be the first country that comes to mind when thinking about production, but it is indeed known for its wines.
-While and might be more commonly associated with Mexico, the country has a rich and diverse wine industry that is gaining international recognition.
+Mexico may not be the first country that comes to mind when thinking about wine production, but it is indeed known for its wines.
+While tequila and beer might be more commonly associated with Mexico, the country has a rich and diverse wine industry that is gaining international recognition.

 One important factor that contributes to Mexico's wine production is its climate.
 The country has a wide range of microclimates, which allows for the cultivation of different grape varieties.
 From the hot and dry conditions in Baja California to the high-altitude vineyards in the central regions, Mexico offers a unique terroir for grape growing.